Saccule: Assessment

-Evolution of the Ear from Saccule
+Role in evolution of the ear

 Research suggests that in vertebrate evolution, sensory cells became specialized as gravistatic sensors after they became assembled to form the ear.
 After this aggregation, growth, including duplication and segregation of existing neurosensory epithelia, gave rise to new epithelia and can be appreciated by comparing sensory epithelia from the inner ears of different vertebrates and their innervation by different neuronal populations.
 Novel directions of differentiation were apparently further expanded by incorporating unique molecular modules in newly developed sensory epithelia.
 For example, the saccule gave rise to the auditory epithelium and corresponding neuronal population of tetrapods, starting possibly in an aquatic environment.